 About the Superintendent:

 Beginning his seventh year at Natomas Unified, Supt.
-Chris Evans oversees a growing, diverse district of 15,000 students located several miles north of the Capitol.
+Chris Evans oversees a growing, diverse district of 15,500 students located several miles north of the Capitol.
 Since his arrival, NUSD has received World School Authorization for its International Baccalaureate Diploma, Primary and Middle Years Programmes.
 The district also has been selected to offer the AP Capstone Diploma program at Natomas High; has seen Two Rivers Elementary chosen as a Caifornia Distinguished School by the state Department of Education; and has won two national awards from the College Board for providing rigorous academic opportunities to underrepresented students.
 Over the past few years, NUSD has enhanced 21st century learning opportunities district-wide through voter passage of two facility bond measures totaling $301 million.
-NUSD is committed to providing students with numerous college and career readiness options, ranging from Culinary Arts to Robotics, Engineering, Visual Arts, Business/Marketing, Broadcasting, and a pathway to Health-care careers.
+NUSD is committed to providing students with numerous college and career readiness options, such as Culinary Arts, Engineering, Visual Arts, Business/Marketing, Broadcasting, and a pathway to Health-care careers.
 Two new Career Technical Education pathways will launch in 2019-20 — Public Safety at Inderkum High, and Building and Construction Trades at Natomas High.
 Mr. Evans’ Sacramento roots extend back to his college days, when he attended CSU Sacramento.
 A Natomas resident, the superintendent is the proud father of two NUSD graduates and a student currently attending a district school.

 Click here to email the Superintendent’s Office.